-- either a TCP or SSL connection; - or intra-vm connection (documented in 4Using a collocated server).
+- either a TCP connection; - or "collocated" (documented in 5.Using a collocated server).

 The javax.jms.ConnectionFactory class is meant to determine to which server and through which protocol a client application will connect when calling the createConnection method.

 Creating a ConnectionFactory instance for the TCP protocol